-The event featured insights from FAO Deputy Director-General Beth Bechdol, as well as reflections from US Representative to the United Nations Agencies for Food and Agriculture Jeffrey Prescott and Permanent Representative of the Netherlands to the United Nations in Rome Marcel Beukeboom.
+The event featured insights from FAO Deputy Director-General Beth Bechdol, as well as reflections from US Representative to the United Nations Agencies for Food and Agriculture Jeffrey Prescott and Permanent Representative of the Kingdom of the Netherlands to the United Nations in Rome Marcel Beukeboom.

-The event also highlighted the development of the global network of regional and national YFLs at WUR in the Netherlands, Penn State Univeristy in the United States, in Nepal and in the Latin America and the Caribbean Region.
+The event also highlighted the development of the global network of regional and national YFLs at WUR in the Kingdom of the Netherlands, Penn State Univeristy in the United States, in Nepal and in the Latin America and the Caribbean Region.
 María Elena Túquerres and Sadrác Cifuentes were selected to represent the YFL Latin America and the Caribbean programme, and to share their insights with the audience and young innovators in their region.